GUITARPLRC/twitch-proj/README.md

 Twitch api custom app
-Input user name and check your if friends are currently streaming
+Input your user name and check if all your friends are currently streaming